SaranshPK/RemoteTouchpad/README.md

    - Replace `<your-local-ip>` with the actual IP address printed by the script.

 Remember to keep the script or executable running for as long as you want to use the TouchPad.

+## Settings

+- Emit Timer: Control the frequency of messages sent to the server.
+Lower values make the mouse move smoother but may increase CPU usage or lag due to network speeds.
+- Mouse Speed: Adjust the speed of the mouse movement.
+Logrithmic Scale
+- Click Time Threshold: Maximum time for a touch to be considered as a click.
+- Click Distance Threshold: Maximum movement for a touch to be considered as a click.
+- Scroll Threshold: Distance from the right edge of the screen to activate scrolling.
+- Scroll Speed: Adjust the speed of scrolling.
+Logrithmic Scale

 ## Contributing